joshmoody24/joshmoody.org/src/content/blog/wrestling-with-complexity.md

 ---
-title: '"Keeping It Simple" Is Not Just a Cliché: A Guide for Overthinking Developers'
+title: '"Keeping It Simple" Is More Than a Cliché'
 description: 'A personal reflection on why complexity is the root of all evil in software development and every other part of life, too.'
-pubDate: 'Jul 08 2025'
+pubDate: 'Sept 8 2023'
-heroImage: '/blazing-blazor-logo.webp'
+heroImage: '/complexity.png'
 ---

 ## The Complexity Problem